GemCopeland/personal-website/src/pages/home.md

   [Subscribe to RSS](https://gemmacope.land/feed.xml)

   [Book a meeting](https://calendly.com/gemma-copeland/45min)
-  Timezone: UTC+01:00
+  Timezone: UTC+11:00
-  Last updated: 11.2021
+  Last updated: 12.2021
 ---

 Interdependent digital designer.
+Sometimes writer, researcher, gardener, facilitator.

-Member of [Common Knowledge](http://commonknowledge.coop), a not-for-profit worker cooperative that designs digital tools for and with grassroots organisers.
+Member of [Common Knowledge](http://commonknowledge.coop), a not-for-profit worker cooperative that works with grassroots organisers and communities around the world.
+We design and build digital tools to multiply their impact, build power and achieve radical change.

 Part of the [Designers + Cultural Workers](https://twitter.com/UVW_DCW) branch of the trade union United Voices of the World.